mawrkus/pull-request-review-guide/README.md

 #### Explain why

 When you suggest something, explain why, it will make clear for everyone to understand as they are not living in your head.
 Having a clear understanding of what you mean could help having better, more meaningful conversations and will save a lot of time.

+Whenever possible, add a link to relevant documentation, GitHub repository, blog post, etc. to help understand your comment.

 #### Stop the "reply" hemorragy